MolSSI-Education/python-package-best-practices/_episodes/04-function-style.md

 ## Docstrings
 We've now added a multi-line comment (called a `docstring`, short for "documentation string"), to the beginning of our function.
 Docstrings **are the first statement after a function or module definition** and are opened and closed with three quotes.
 The docstring should explain what the function or module does (and not how it is done).

+[PEP257] provides very basic guidelines for docstrings.
+There are many ways you could format a docstring (different styles/conventions).
+We recommend using [numpy style docstrings], which we used for the example above and for the `calculate_distance` function.

 > ## The `__doc__` attribute
 >